Remote File Introspecting

 Overview

-The function internally issues a ServiceX request, using python function backend, for the specified dataset(s) and returns a simplified summary of the file structure, such as branches and types in a string formatted for readability.
+The function internally issues a ServiceX request, using the Python function backend, for the specified dataset(s) and returns a simplified summary of the file structure, such as branches and types, in a string formatted for readability.

 It accepts both programmatic and command-line usage with parametric return types.